 Systematic Literature Review

-A systematic literature review is a review of a clearly formulated question that uses systematic and explicit methods to identify, select, and critically appraise relevant research.
+A systematic literature review is a review of a clearly formulated question using systematic and explicit methods to identify, select, and critically appraise relevant research.
 A systematic literature review also collects and analyzes data from studies included in the review.
 Two sources of systematic literature reviews are the AHRQ Evidence-Based Clinical Information Reports and The Cochrane Library.